cdupont/CorentinDupont-WebPage/blog/posts/2014-04-25-VM-Placement.md

 When run, this program returns the placement for the VMs that minimizes the number of necessary servers.
 In this case, it will place all three VMs on the third server.
-While it is difficult to compare, it is anyway striking that program is shorter than its equivalent in Java/Choco (for example [this implementation](http://www.dcs.gla.ac.uk/~pat/cpM/jchoco/binPack/CPBinPack.java) of bin packing).
+While it is difficult to compare, it is anyway striking that this program is shorter than its equivalent in Java/Choco (for example [this implementation](http://www.dcs.gla.ac.uk/~pat/cpM/jchoco/binPack/CPBinPack.java) of bin packing).
 The definition of a constraint takes only a few lines (for example `numberServersOn` takes 2 lines) and flows with the program definition.
 Furthermore, as it is usually the case in Haskell, the type signature of the functions are carrying a lot of information that can be used both by the programmer to understand and reason about the program, and by the compiler to prove its correctness.
 For example, the type signature `numberServersOn :: Map VMID SSID -> SInteger` makes it clear that the function `numberServersOn` is a constraint that takes the positions of all the VMs on the servers (denoted as a mapping between the VM ids and the server symbolic ids) and returns a symbolic integer representing the necessary number of servers.